PedestrianDynamics/jupedsim/docs/pages/jpsreport/jpsreport_inifile.md

 ### Method D
 For definition see [Method D](jpsreport_method_D.html).
-Method D is used to analyze the steady state.
+Method D is used to analyze velocity and density in the steady state as well as for time-series analysis.

 ```xml
  <method_D enabled="true">